 Suggested time: Based on storyteller availability

-If you are a tree lover, then this tour is for you
+If you are a nature lover, then this tour is for you

 Did you know, one of Cochin’s oldest main roads is densely tree lined and flanked by the Vembanad Lake?
 At the Gandhi Circle, Google Maps will tell you that you have arrived at Cochin’s Park Avenue.
 Kochiites have known this stretch from the Circle to the beginning of Broadway after the iconic institutions here!
 Park Avenue takes on the name of people's destination.